Aethiopia: Before Herodotus

+The Assyrian king Esarhaddon when conquering Egypt and destroying the Kushite Empire states how he "deported all 'Aethiopians' from Egypt, leaving not one to pay homage to me".
+He was talking about the Nubian 25th Dynasty rather than people from modern Ethiopia.

 In 515 BC, Scylax of Caryanda, on orders from Darius I of the Achaemenid Empire, sailed along the Indus River, Indian Ocean, and Red Sea, circumnavigating the Arabian Peninsula.
 He mentioned "Aethiopians", though his writings on them have not survived.

 Hecataeus of Miletus (c.
 500 BC) is also said to have written a book about 'Aethiopia,' but his writing is now known only through quotations from later authors.
 He stated that 'Aethiopia' was located to the east of the Nile, as far as the Red Sea and Indian Ocean.
 He is also quoted as relating a myth in which the Skiapods ('Shade feet'), whose feet were supposedly large enough to serve as shade, lived there.